openyou/emokit/README.md

 The C library is currently supported on:

 * OS X/Linux - Via libusb-1.0
-* Windows - Coming soon (via good ol' Win32 HID calls)
+* Windows - via Win32 HID calls

 The Python library is currently supported on: